Georeferencer Internals#

 Dlg->>Table: _on_gcp_pair_added()<br/>add GeoRefTableEntry row

-Editing a cell in the table (_on_cell_changed), toggling a row’s enabled checkbox, or switching the output CRS / reference CRS / transform type all re-enter _georeference() so the residual columns stay live.
+Editing a cell in the table (_on_cell_changed), toggling a row’s enabled checkbox, or switching the output CRS / reference CRS / transform type all call _schedule_residual_recompute() so the residual columns stay live — see Residual Computation for how that runs off the GUI thread.

 Transformation Models#

-The transform type is chosen from the TRANSFORM_TYPES enum.
+The transform type is chosen from the TRANSFORM_TYPES enum (defined in wiser.raster.georef_warp).
 Each maps to a GDAL transformer method and has a minimum GCP count (min_points_per_transform):

 Transform